300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 Questions

-- What number of leaders has the Conservative Get together had within the 21st Century?
+- What number of leaders has the Conservative Occasion had within the 21st Century?

-- In 1952 Albert Einstein was provided the Presidency of which nation?
+- In 1952 Albert Einstein was supplied the Presidency of which nation?

 - What color are the seats within the Home of Commons?